 Do pallet rack beams really come 16 feet wide (192 in)?

-Yes, 192 in pallet rack beams are available.
+Yes, 192 in pallet rack beams are possible, but not readily available.

 Using beams this wide does come with some cautions and considerations.
 Remember, the longer the span of the rack beam, the less weight the beam will support – especially mid span.

 Also remember that the longer the pallet rack beam span, the more load your rack columns may need to handle.
 Generally, when configuring racking from new, this is figured out by the manufacturer you choose.

 But if you decide to switch beams, you may need to do some calculations – or have an expert look at it – to make sure load capacities are not exceeded.